beyond-all-reason/teiserver/documents/tachyon/getting_started.md

 ## Protocol basics
-Each request is encoded as JSON compressed with Gzip and then encoded into Base64 to be sent over a TLS connection.
+Each request is encoded as JSON compressed with Gzip and then encoded into Base64 to be sent over a TLS connection (defaults to port 8202).
 This is true for both the server and the client sending messages.
 A received message will need to be Base64 decoded, uncompressed with Gzip and then parsed into a JSON object.
 Below is an example of how this would look.

 ```
   Raw Base64 data